 Course scheduling is coordinated by the Course and Curriculum Coordinator in the CLAS Dean's Office, and is developed in conjunction with the department or program and the Associate Dean for scheduling and curriculum.
 The process begins 8-9 months before the term begins.

 The Dean's Office initiates the process by sending out a Call for Schedule to department chairs.
 Department chairs consult with faculty to add or delete courses, change meeting patterns, instructors and enrollment limits.
-Edits to the schedule are entered in the Integrated Student Information System (ISIS) by Dean's office staff.
+Edits to the schedule are entered in the Integrated Student Information System (CU-SIS) by Dean's office staff.

 There are two schedule edits for each term (preliminary and final edits), and ongoing discussions between department chairs and the Associate Dean to finalize the schedule for each term.
-UC Denver does not produce a printed schedule; however, an Excel spreadsheet will be provided to department chairs during the first edit stage, and an ISIS report will be provided during the final edit stage.
+UC Denver does not produce a printed schedule; however, an Excel spreadsheet will be provided to department chairs during the first edit stage, and an CU-SIS report will be provided during the final edit stage.

 The following is a general timeline for the scheduling process: